ImpulseAdventure/GUIslice-Builder/README.md

 <p>
 Thanks to the effort of etet100 Andrzej the Builder now supports resizing UI Elements using your mouse.
-You simply need to click on the UI Eement and then place your cursor over one of the red handles and drag while holding down your left mouse button.
+You simply need to click on the UI Element and then place your cursor over one of the red handles and drag while holding down your left mouse button.
 </p>